What are boundaries?

 Sometimes, regardless of our best intentions, a boundary is crossed in a relationship.
 Some common examples of where boundaries are commonly crossed in mentoring can include feeling that confidentiality has been broken, inappropriate questions or discussions, and use of disrespectful language.
 If a boundary is crossed in your match, it is important to address it with each other promptly.

-- If they go unacknowledged, and the behavior continues, contact a Program Coordinator.
+If they go unacknowledged, and the behavior continues, contact your Program Coordinator.

 Alumni Outreach Coordinator, Advancement & Alumni